wba234/vpltools/README.md

 A module called ```findmodules``` which facilitates use of the Moodle VPLs by searching the current working directory for files which may be student work.
 There is also a feature which can generate ```vpl_evaluate.cases``` files automatically.
 This has the advantage of showing individual tests on the VPL web page, instead of one big test.
 The hope is that this makes debugging more approachable.
 See examples below for how to do this.

 # TODO
+- Add other basic tests?
+- publish this to PPI?
 - Move the basic tests into an abstract base class for CS1 unittests.
+- Is setup.py in the wrong folder?

 ## Example Usages
 1. Minimal Use.
 Find student's file, and run tests.